jigarius/phpake/README.md

 }
 ```

 Since `$lname` has a default value, it is treated as an optional argument.
-So,
-this task can be executed as `phpake Niki` or `phpake Niki Martin`.

 ## Special parameters

-Phpake is build with [Symfony Console](https://symfony.com/doc/current/components/console.html),
+Phpake is built with [Symfony Console](https://symfony.com/doc/current/components/console.html),
 which provides certain special parameters that can help you enrich your
 application even further.
 If your task has a parameter with one of these
 special names, it will behave specially.
-You can read more about some of these
+For more info on these objects,
-objects in the Symfony Console documentation.
+please refer to the Symfony Console documentation.

 ### $input